 Population eligibility requirements Description a.
-Existing end-user equipment character charac empling plan must describe the type and operational cteristics of existing EUE prior to each implementation. escription must be precise and cover the common characteristics existing EUE throughout the population and the technical ications of the new EUE.
-For example, it could be 'a domestic c resistance hot water system', or 'a refrigerated display cabinet not rated as high-efficiency within the meaning of AS 1731.14'. te with existing EUE that does not fit within the defined ements must not be included in the population. b.
-End-use services being provided the sit to the • Any si ampling plan must describe the end-use services being provided at e.
-It may include one or more items from Table A17 of Schedule A ESS Rule. te that includes EUE that does not provide the services as defined this requirement must not be included in the population.
+Existing end-user equipment • The sampling plan must describe the type and operational characteristics of existing EUE prior to each implementation. • The description must be precise and cover the common characteristics of the existing EUE throughout the population and the technical specifications of the new EUE.
+For example, it could be 'a domestic electric resistance hot water system', or 'a refrigerated display cabinet that is not rated as high-efficiency within the meaning of AS 1731.14'.
+Any site with existing EUE that does not fit within the defined requirements must not be included in the population. b.
+End-use services being provided ▼ The sampling plan must describe the end-use services being provided at the site.
+It may include one or more items from Table A17 of Schedule A to the ESS Rule. • Any site that includes EUE that does not provide the services as defined under this requirement must not be included in the population.

 Population eligibility requirements Description c.
-RESA to be undertaken • The sampling plan must include a concise description of the RESA by: describing the activity and explaining how the activity will reduce the consumption of energy, and providing details of the EUE that will be in place after the implementation of the RESA (including technical details and specifications of the new or modified equipment). • Any site that does not meet this requirement must not be included in the population. d.
+RESA to be undertaken V The sampling plan must include a concise description of the RESA by: describing the activity and explaining how the activity will reduce the consumption of energy, and providing details of the EUE that will be in place after the implementation of the RESA (including technical details and specifications of the new or modified equipment). • Any site that does not meet this requirement must not be included in the population. d.
 Site constant • All site constants that are used to develop energy models must be described in the sampling plan.
 The sampling plan should include the values (or the range of values) of each site constant that will be included in the energy model. • For example, if the site constant is BCA Climate Zone, and the values of BCA Climate Zone are 2, 4 or 5, these values should be included in the population eligibility requirements.
 Any site that is located in a different BCA Climate Zone will not be eligible to be included in the population.